STUDENT CODE OF CONDUCT

 - Promote “Thinking Like Leonardo”

 Lockers are the property of the school.
-Students assigned a locker are required to keep it in proper order and locked with combination locks.
-Money or other valuables must never be left in the hallways or change rooms.
+Students assigned a locker are required to keep it in proper condition.
+Money or valuables must never be left in the lockers or change rooms.
 Students are encouraged not to bring valuables to school.

 Cost of lunch and snacks are included in the tuition.
-On the occasion of a child’s birthday, parents may bring a fruit or vegetable tray.
-Parents of children enrolled full days are required to provide a nutritious lunch daily.
-Absolutely no sweets or peanut products are allowed in the classroom.
+On the occasion of a child’s birthday, parents may bring a fruit or vegetable tray with teacher’s approval.
+Parents of children are required to provide a nutritious lunch daily.
+Sweets or peanut products are not allowed in the classroom.